Salvation 101

 Talking Points:

-• In today’s case study of Paul, we see that conversion is one of the crucial elements of salvation, along with intellectual assent, conviction, illumination, etc. It marks the beginning of the Christian life and is an individual’s response to the gospel invitation.
+• Conversion is one of the crucial elements of salvation, along with intellectual assent, conviction, illumination, etc. It marks the beginning of the Christian life and is an individual’s response to the gospel invitation.
 2 Corinthians 5:17

 Discussion: